huggingface/blog/aws-marketplace.md

 ![Email confirmation](assets/158_aws_marketplace/07_email.jpg "Email confirmation")

-After you have received this, your AWS Account and Hugging Face Account are successfully connected.
-To confirm this we can again open the billing settings from our organization account and should now see `subscribe-success`.
+If you have received this, your AWS Account and Hugging Face organization account are now successfully connected!
+To confirm it, you can open the Billing settings for [your organization account](https://huggingface.co/settings/organizations), where you should now see a `subscribe-success` status.

 ![Subscription Confirmed](assets/158_aws_marketplace/06_success.jpg "Subscription Confirmed")